mihirchronicles/mihirchronicles.github.io/content/bookshelf/elements-of-style.md

     - Write: Richard’s favorite food was pizza, and he liked to drink soda, while Karen’s favorite food was stir-fry, and she liked to drink lemonade.
 - Omit unnecessary text.
 - Avoid repetition.
-- Avoid the use of qualifiers—very, really, etc.
+- Avoid the use of qualifiers-very, really, etc.
 - Use the active voice and positive form.
 - Revise and rewrite.
 - Conciseness must not come at the cost of clarity.